datacraft-paris/TravAI/README.md

 ## Initialize alembic

+Run:
+`cd src/travai`
-Run `alembic upgrade head` to setup the database schema
+`alembic upgrade head`
+to setup the database schema

+then go back to the root of the project with: `cd ../..`

 ## Populate the database

-Run `python src/travai/backend/db_populate.py`
+Run `python src/travai/backend/populate_db.py`

 ## Setup the vector db